 Our single biggest reduction was cutting the cord on the cable company.
 We were spending over $160 USD per month for cable and internet, with no fancy channels or anything.
 We dropped cable and signed up under Hannah’s married name for Internet (new customers get better deals).
 Our internet bill is now only $40usd / month, we did pick up Netflix and Hulu Plus for $8 per month each.
 Bringing our total bill to about $55-$60 per month, saving us about $100 monthly.

 Other things we cut were some of the luxury beauty activities we have been doing for years saving another good chunk of money.
 Another place that would hurt our budget was the extras at the grocery store, we are now closer to hitting our target spending (after a lot of practice).
 All things considered, were haven’t missed most things as much as we thought we would, it will all be worth it as were are circling the globe!

 More Reasons to Leave

-The nations fiscal cliff is just another reason to leave for a while, if all goes the way it is rumored to go we will owe another $6000usd annually.
 It always interests me when talking taxes among other travelers to see what percentages they pay, compared to what their government supplies to its taxpayers.
-With the proposed changes we would be nearing 34% of our wages to the government without getting our heath care or university paid for.
+Before leaving we were giving the government 34% of our wages without getting our health care or university paid for.
 While other countries pay closer to 40% but they will never pay a medical bill or have student loan debt.
-Just food for thought on fiscal cliff day.